ladybug-tools/spider/gbxml-viewer/r12/gv-app/README.md

 ## Concept

-* Menut that brings all the gbXML Viewer modules together and available in a single application
+* Script that brings all the gbXML Viewer modules together and available in a single application
+	* Script that runs first when loading
+* Links to the style sheet
+* Makes the calls to all JavaScript libraries required at load time
+	* Showdown
+	* COR
+	* THR
+	* GBV
+	* GBX
+	* HUD
+* Contains the HTML the creates the menus
+* About one hundred lines of JavaScript to reset the menus
+* Allows access to;
+	* gbXML files
+	* Markdown files
+	* Most any file type

+### Style Sheet Notes

+* Selectors in order of tags, classes and ID then alphabetical
+* Properties in alphabetical order

+### Menus

+* Resizable, draggable and closable
+* All work on computers, tablets and phones
+* Menu colors are updated every release

 ## Wish list / To Do